croessner/vrfydmn/README.md

 Features
 ========

-I might integrate LDAP and SQL servers as well for lookups.
+I might integrate SQL servers as well for lookups.